golmschenk/haplo/docs/source/analysis_tools/xarray_mcmc_output_files.md

 ```python
 mean_log_likelihood_value = dataset['log_likelihood'].mean().compute()
 ```
 The `compute()` is necessary, because by default Xarray is "lazy" in that it avoids unnecessary computation by only computing values (and intermediate values) for the results you explicitly request.
-It's also worth noting that this will by default run being computed from the disk, so the entire set of values never needs to be loaded into memory at once.
+It's also worth noting that this will by default run computed from the disk, so the entire set of values never needs to be loaded into memory at once.

 The `parameter` and `log_likelihood` arrays within the dataset share the `[iteration, cpu, chain]` dimensions.
 So, you can get a subset of both at the same time.
 For example,
 ```python